• Skip to primary navigation

 If one AirPod not working even after reset, it could be due to outdated firmware.
 Make sure your AirPods are updated with the latest software, regardless of whether you have AirPods Pro, AirPods 2, AirPods 1, or AirPods Max.
 The latest firmware version for AirPods is 4E71.

-13. Contact Apple support
+13. Contact Apple Support

 If none of the above methods helped you resolve the issue, then your AirPods are facing hardware issues.
 So, before diving into DIY solutions, remember that it can void the warranty on your AirPods and possibly cost more.